Coder-RG/simple-nft/README.md

 # Simple NFT contract

-This is my first implementation of a simple nft contract, while learning CosmWasm.
+A simple nft contract built using CosmWasm.